sellisttg/AVP/readme.md

 #Evidence.
 ####The evidence of our team's Agile process is documented within GitHub.
 This evidence includes our artifacts from our open source Agile management tool "tree.taiga.io", "Action Shots" of the team during our Agile ceremonies and collaboration sessions, and many "screen prints" of code, smartphone photos of white boards as well as other more traditional documentation.
 The digital assets necessary to deploy and continue enhnancing this project are also available on GitHub.
 #OUR TECHNICAL APPROACH
-##A. Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted.
+###a.
+Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted.
 Using the [Digital Services Playbook - Play 6](https://playbook.cio.gov/#play6) as a guide, we identified **Jeremy Dean**, Director of Business Development as our Product Manager.
-##B. Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of  the  labor  categories  as  identified  in  Attachment  B:  PQVP DS-AD  Labor  Category  Descriptions
+###b.
+Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of  the  labor  categories  as  identified  in  Attachment  B:  PQVP DS-AD  Labor  Category  Descriptions
 ####Product Manager: Jeremy Dean
 ####Deliver Manager: Michael Tomlin
 ####Technical Architect: Shawn Sampo